William Maillis is not your typical 11-year-old; he’s out to prove Stephen Hawking wrong.

-At an age when most kids are focused on beating the next level in a video game, or working toward actually hitting the ball in their baseball game on Saturday, William is consumed with becoming an astrophysicist.
+At an age when most kids are focused on beating the next level in a video game, or working toward actually hitting the ball in their baseball game on Saturday, William Maillis spending his time studying science, researching, and looking into the flaws of Stephen Hawking’s theory that God does not exist.

 The boy from Pennsylvania, graduated high school in May of 2016, at the age of 9.
-After attending community college classes, he enrolled at Carnegie Mellon University last fall.
+After attending community college classes at St. Petersburg College and graduating with an associate in arts degree in July of 2018, he enrolled at Carnegie Mellon University to become an astrophysicist.

-According to his father, Peter Maillis, William began speaking in full sentences at just seven months old.
-He was doing addition at 21 months, and multiplication by the age of two — a time when he was also reading children’s books, and writing his own nine-page book, “Happy Cat.”
-At four years old, he was learning algebra, sign language and how to read Greek, and when he was five, he read an entire 209-page geometry textbook in one night and woke up solving circumference problems the next morning.
+According to his father, Peter , William Maillis began speaking in full sentences as a young baby; he was only seven months old when he could speak in full sentences.
+He was doing addition at 21 months–that’s less than 2 years old, and multiplication by the age of two.
+In addition to being able to add and multiply like a proficient middle-elementary student, William Maillis was also reading children’s books, and writing his own nine-page book, called “Happy Cat.”
+At four years old, William Maillis was learning algebra, sign language, and how to read Greek.
+In elementary schools, algebra isn’t formally learned until at least fifth grade, and when he was five, he read an entire 209-page geometry textbook in one night and woke up solving circumference problems the next morning.
+Even in high school, a majority of us did not have the mental capacity to do that…probably even now.

 The son of a Greek Orthodox Priest, William wants to prove that an outside force is the only thing capable of creating the universe, which means that “God does exist.”